 Linguistic N-Gram Corpus Frequency Analyzer

-"Neural network" (1,522,612 mentions) remains the undisputed foundation of AI research, appearing in nearly one of every three abstracts.
-But the trend line tells a more nuanced story: in 2025, "deep learning" surpassed "neural network" in annual abstract mentions for the first time (216,713 vs. 207,140), even as neural network retains the larger cumulative total.
+"Neural network" (1,522,612 abstracts, 30.4% of the corpus) remains the foundation term.
+That is papers whose abstract contains the bigram, not 1.52 million unique architectures.
+The trend line is more useful than the cumulative stack.
+In 2025, "deep learning" surpassed "neural network" in annual abstract mentions for the first time (216,713 vs. 207,140), even as neural network retains the larger cumulative total.

 "Attention mechanism" (432,079) at rank 5 confirms the transformer's structural dominance across NLP, computer vision, and multimodal tasks since 2017.
 "Large language" (405,166) at rank 6 has already surpassed application-oriented terms like image classification and recommendation systems, a crossover that occurred within the last two years.